-Mike's father was a heavy equipment operator and cleared much of the land in and around Anchorage including A&W Rootbeer near Mountain View, East Anchorage High School and West Chester Lagoon, just to name a few.
+That land included the sites for A&W Rootbeer near Mountain View, East Anchorage High School and West Chester Lagoon, just to name a few.

 Together, Mike and Mary have shared a lifetime of incredible Alaska memories.

 With all that in mind, what better way to pay tribute to those wonderful memories than with this website, where you can easily share your stories of life in, and around, Anchorage.

 And don't be shy about sharing your memories.

 We're all friends here because we have something in common, a bond that's very special.

 But most of all, have fun and enjoy.

 Write your stories and enjoy reading memories posted by other visitors.

 And hey, tell your friends about Anchorage Memories.com.